WHAT’S ANZAC Day without two-up?

-Two-up was played extensively by Australian soldiers during World War I.
+Two-up was played extensively by Australian diggers during World War I, who would flip coins as a way of relieving boredom.

-Although two-up was an illegal form of gambling, it nevertheless became a regular part of ANZAC Day celebrations for returned soldiers after the Great War.
+Although illegal, two-up nevertheless became synonymous with ANZAC Day commemorations for returned soldiers after the Great War.

-Authorities though often turned a blind eye to diggers playing the game on ANZAC Day, until legislation was introduced in 1998 that made it legal to play the game on April 25.
+In the main, authorities would often look the other way when the game was played on ANZAC Day, until legislation was introduced in 1998 that made it legal to throw the coins on April 25.

 The game is traditionally played on ANZAC Day in pubs and clubs throughout Australia, in part to mark a shared experience with diggers through the ages.